 In 2012, Zharimbetov was granted refugee status in Great Britain.
 Therefore, Turkey and Kazakhstan violated one of the basic norms of international law – the principle of non-refoulement, forbidding a country from returning a refugee to the country of origin.
 Having spent ten days in a Kazakhstani prison, Zharimbetov agreed to ‘collaborate with the investigative bodies’ and began to testify against Mr. Ablyazov.
 On 30 January, 2017, at a press conference, Zharimbetov stated he found himself in Kazakhstan, because ‘it was written in the stars’: ‘If I had not been detained in Turkey, maybe I would be walking somewhere else now.
 Iwouldbeafraid. (…) They say, it takes three days to get used to hell.
 That is, one can get used to anything”.

 In April 2017, in an open letter to the OSCE representatives, Mr. Zharimbetov reiterated that he had not been ‘kidnapped by anyone’: ‘I came to Kazakhstan based on my own decision (…) I could have used the status of a political refugee (…) but I did not do so on purpose’.
-Zharimbetov urged the OSCE ‘to refute’ the ‘slanderous statements’ of the Open Dialog Foundation about the kidnapping.
+Zharimbetov urged the OSCE ‘to refute’ the ‘slanderous statements’ of the Open Dialogue Foundation about the kidnapping.
 Mr. Zharimbetov believes that President of the Foundation, Lyudmyla Kozlovska, ‘persuaded’ his wife to write a statement reporting the kidnapping.
-In fact, on 21 January, 2017, Akmaral Zharimbetova, the wife of Mr. Zharimbetov, sent a letter to the Open Dialog Foundation in which she requested that the Foundation save her husband, “who can be kidnapped from Istanbul within the next few hours by the Kazakhstani authorities”.
+In fact, on 21 January, 2017, Akmaral Zharimbetova, the wife of Mr. Zharimbetov, sent a letter to the Open Dialogue Foundation in which she requested that the Foundation save her husband, “who can be kidnapped from Istanbul within the next few hours by the Kazakhstani authorities”.

 While Mr. Zharimbetov is in the hands of the Kazakhstani authorities, his statements cannot be considered independent.
 It is obvious that the Kazakhstani authorities, using Zharimbetov as a hostage, can obtain all statements from him.
 Zharimbetov’s testimony became the basis for carrying out a trial in absentia against Mr. Ablyazov in Kazakhstan.
 On 7 June, 2017, a Kazakhstani court sentenced Mr. Ablyazov in absentia to 20 years’ imprisonment ‘with the sentence to be served in a maximum security institution’.
 Mr. Zharimbetov, who ‘actively contributed to Ablyazov’s incrimination‘, received a suspended sentence of five years’ imprisonment.
 Should Interpol remove Mr. Ablyazov’s name from the wanted list, then, based on the verdict of the Kazakhstani court, Astana may make attempts to put his name on the international wanted list again.